-There are couple of options of patterns when it comes to making resting splints, but I prefer the "paddle" as I find it gives the thumb a better postion and it tends to be a bit stronger.
+There are couple of options of patterns when it comes to making resting splints, but I prefer the “paddle” as I find it gives the thumb a better position and it tends to be a bit stronger.

 So this is a step by step guide on how to make a resting splint.
 This works on children and adults alike.
-How you postion the hand will depend on what you are trying to achieve.
+How you position the hand will depend on what you are trying to achieve.
 We will not go though the different options but will talk about splinting techniques rather than treatment options.